friedkeenan/nxpy/cpython/Doc/library/ipaddress.rst

       ``::FFFF/96``), this property will report the embedded IPv4 address.
       For any other address, this property will be ``None``.

-   .. attribute:: scope_id

-      For scoped addresses as defined by :RFC:`4007`, this property identifies the particular zone of the address's scope that the address belongs to, as a string.
-When no scope zone is specified, this property will be ``None``.

    .. attribute:: sixtofour

       For addresses that appear to be 6to4 addresses  (starting with